bjaan/openvpn-netns/README.md

 ## Making an service available on the local network

-When an  exposing a TCP-port that is only available within the network namespace, you might want to expose it on the internet.
+When an exposing a TCP-port that is only available within the network namespace, you might want to expose it on the local network.
+It is automatically available through the IP-address of the _macvlan0_ adapter when it is used.

-The following command will expose a TCP-port 9091:
+Otherwise, the following command will expose a TCP-port 9091 on the IP-address of the `eth0`-network adapter:

 ```sh
 sudo socat tcp-listen:9091,fork,reuseaddr exec:'ip netns exec vpn socat STDIO tcp-connect\:127.0.0.1\:9091',nofork &